ZJU-ACES-ISE/chatunitest-core/README.md

 [English](./README.md) | [中文](./Readme_zh.md)

 ## Motivation
-Many people have tried using ChatGPT to assist with various programming tasks and have achieved good results.
-However, there are some issues with directly using ChatGPT: First, the generated code often does not execute properly, leading to the adage **“five minutes of coding, two hours of debugging.”** Second, it is inconvenient to integrate with existing projects, as it requires manual interaction with ChatGPT and switching between different pages.

-To address these issues, we have proposed a **“Generate-Validate-Fix”** framework and implemented a prototype system.
-Additionally, to facilitate usage, we have developed several plugins that can be easily integrated into existing development workflows.
-The Maven plugin has been completed and the latest version has been published to the Maven Central Repository.
-We welcome you to try it out and provide feedback.
-Furthermore, we have launched the Chatunitest plugin in the IntelliJ IDEA Plugin Marketplace.
+Many have attempted to use ChatGPT to assist with various programming tasks, achieving good results.
+However, there are some challenges with directly using ChatGPT: First, the generated code often fails to execute correctly, leading to the saying **“five minutes of coding, two hours of debugging”**; second, integrating with existing projects is cumbersome, requiring manual interaction with ChatGPT and switching between different pages.
+To address these issues, we propose a **“Generate-Validate-Fix”** framework and have developed a prototype system.
+To facilitate usage, we created several plugins that can easily integrate into existing development workflows.
+We have completed the development of the Maven plugin, and the latest version has been released to the Maven Central Repository for your trial and feedback.
+Additionally, we have launched the Chatunitest plugin in the IntelliJ IDEA Plugin Marketplace.
 You can search for and install ChatUniTest in the marketplace or visit the plugin page [Chatunitest: IntelliJ IDEA Plugin](https://plugins.jetbrains.com/plugin/22522-chatunitest) for more information.
-In this latest branch, we have integrated multiple related works that we have reproduced, allowing users to choose and use them as needed.
+This latest branch integrates several related works we have reproduced, allowing you to choose according to your needs.

 ## Overview

 ![Overview](docs/img/overview.jpg)

-### Reproduced Works
-#### ChatTester
-This is an implementation for the paper "No More Manual Tests?
-Evaluating and Improving ChatGPT for Unit Test Generation" [arxiv](https://arxiv.org/abs/2305.04207).
-#### CoverUp
-This is an implementation for the paper "CoverUp: Coverage-Guided LLM-Based Test Generation" [arxiv](https://arxiv.org/abs/2403.16218).
-#### TELPA
-This is an implementation for the paper "Enhancing LLM-based Test Generation for Hard-to-Cover Branches via Program Analysis" [arxiv](https://arxiv.org/abs/2404.04966).
-#### SysPrompt
-This is an implementation for the paper "Code-Aware Prompting: A study of Coverage Guided Test Generation in Regression Setting using LLM" [arxiv](https://arxiv.org/abs/2402.00097).
-#### TestPilot
-This is an implementation for the paper "An Empirical Evaluation of Using Large Language Models for Automated Unit Test Generation" [arxiv](https://arxiv.org/abs/2302.06527).
-#### HITS
-This is an implementation for the paper "HITS: High-coverage LLM-based Unit Test Generation via Method Slicing" [arxiv](https://arxiv.org/abs/2408.11324).
-#### MUTAP
-This is an implementation for the paper "Effective Test Generation Using Pre-trained Large Language Models and Mutation Testing" [arxiv](https://arxiv.org/abs/2308.16557).
-#### TestSpark
-This is an implementation for the paper "TestSpark: IntelliJ IDEA's Ultimate Test Generation Companion" [arxiv](https://arxiv.org/abs/2401.06580).

 ## Running Steps